ecliptik/ecliptik.github.io/_posts/2017-9-11-Raspberry-Pi-Kubernetes-Cluster.md

 Run curl against an endpoint IP to test,

-> `curl` should work against all endpoint IPs on all nodes, if not double check the iptables rules above
+> `curl` should work against all endpoint IPs on all nodes

 ```shell
 $ curl 10.244.2.2 | head -n 5